 In our Ground Feel test, we found that these shoes blunted the true barefoot experience more than the lightest and thinnest shoes in this review.
 But sometimes we liked that—they made gravel and rough roads feel like walking on soft grass!
 In the Prio, our feet were still free to move naturally, but we avoid all the jabs and pinpricks of all the sharp little things we walk over.
 If you find you need a bit more ground separation, you can add an optional 2mm insole.

-The wide toe box and soft uppers also made this shoe perform well in the Running Form Test.
+The wide toe box and soft uppers also made this shoe perform well.
 The shoes promote your foot's natural shock-absorbing motion—before landing, you raise your toes to pre-tension your arches (this is dorsiflexion), and then as you push off from the ground, you flex your toes as if grabbing the ground (plantar flexion).

 We experienced some minor rubbing under the ball of the foot on longer runs in these shoes, but thin toe socks and tighter lacing resolved the issue.